dmeister/blog/_posts/2020-05-25-effective-java.md

 ### Item 34: Use enums instead of int constants

 *[5/5]* True, no discussion.
-This is covered in Enum.1 of the core guidelines.
+This is covered in [Enum.1](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Renum-macro) of the core guidelines.

 ### Item 35: Use instance fields instead of ordinals

-*[0/5]* Enums don’t have instance fields in C++.
+*[1/5]* Enums don’t have instance fields in C++.
 We only have the ordinals aka casting an enum to its underlying type.
 So this guideline does not apply to C++.

 ### Item 36: use EnumSet instead of bit fields

-*[0/5]* C++ doesn’t have the equivalent to EnumSet in the standard.
+*[1/5]* C++ doesn’t have the equivalent to `EnumSet` in the standard.
 So this doesn’t apply.
 EnumSet is nice.
 It is a type safe-way to work with a set of enums.
 The implementation uses a simple integer when the enum type has less than 64 members and a set for the uncommon case of more than 64 members.
 People build such a class for themselves with more or less quality.

 ### Item 37: use EnumMap instead of ordinal indexing

 *[1/5]* This doesn't apply.
-We would just use the enum (class) as key of a container because an enum instance is a fully supported object in C++ while an enum in Java is like a primitive type, so the EnumMap workaround is needed.
+We would just use the enum (class) as key of a container because an enum instance is a fully supported object in C++ while an enum in Java is like a primitive type, so the `EnumMap` workaround is needed.
 The split into objects and primitive types is the single most annoying issue in Java.

 ### Item 38: Emulate extensible enums with interfaces